Lost You Forever

-Lost You Forever (长相思 (Chang Xiang Si)) is a 2023 Chinese television show based on the novel Lost You Forever, the last part of The Books of Mountain and Sea series by Tong Hua.
+Lost You Forever (长相思 (Chang Xiang Si)) is a 2023 Chinese television series based on the novel Lost You Forever, the last part of The Books of Mountain and Sea series by Tong Hua.
 The series is directed by Qin Zhen and Yang Huan.
 It stars Yang Zi, Zhang Wanyi, Deng Wei, Tan Jianci, Dai Luwa and Wang Hongyi in the lead roles.

 The first season premiered on Tencent starting 24 July and ended its run on 16 August.
 The series was a commercial and critical success both domestically and internationally.

 Plot

 Season 1

 Humans, deities and demons coexisted in ancient time under the rule of three kingdoms: Xiyan, Chenrong and Haoling.
 Xiao Yao grew up in the royal family of Xiyan with her cousin Cang Xuan at a time when Xiyan and Chenrong were at war against each other.
 Her mother, the adopted daughter of the King of Xiyan General Xiling Heng went to the war and defeated Chenrong army at the cost of her own life.
 Chenrong lost and was conquered by Xiyan.
 After her mother's death, Xiao Yao was sent to the Jade Mountain.
 When no one went to get her back, she escaped from there, experienced many hardships and difficulties for many years, lost her royal heritage and forgot her own appearance.
 300 years later, she disguises herself as a man and start to live in Qingshui Town while running a clinic under the name of Wen Xiaoliu.
 Here she saves a man named Tushan Jing who is the future leader of Qingqiu Tushan Clan.
 Tushan Jing discovers she is a woman and begins to fall for her.
 She also meets Chenrong's military advisor General Xiang Liu, a nine headed snake demon who takes interest in her because of her disguise and her blood's healing power but gradually falls in love with her.
 Later Xiao Yao and Xiang Liu shares the lovers bug.
 Cang Xuan also comes to Qingshui town looking for her.
 After many twist and turns, he discovers her identity and takes her back to Haoling.
 Xiao Yao regains her true appearance and her identity as the Eldest Princess of Haoling.